Updated: Oct 5

 When it comes to flexibility, I cannot stress enough the importance of patience.
 Forcing flexibility too fast can lead to pain and injury.
 Always pay attention to the subtle sensations you feel and respect your body’s current limit.
 One of the biggest complaints I hear about cobra pose is tension in the lower back, which often happens when forcing too much.
 To protect the lower back press the pubic bone, ankles and tops of feet down into the mat, draw your belly button up and in and send your tailbone towards your pubic bone (like a dog with its tail between its legs).
 The video below explains cobra pose in-depth:

-If you want to put some of this to practice right away I want to let you try one of my most popular shoulder and upper back opening classes from inside my monthly online studio membership:
+If you want to put some of this to practice right away, start your free 7-day trial of my monthly online studio membership: